jordanhenshaw/alva_sorcerer_docs/docs/source/cube.rst

    :alt: Influencers
    :width: 700px

+**CHANNEL MESH NAMES MUST BE INTEGERS REPRESENTING THEIR CHANNEL NUMBER FOR THEM TO PARTICIPATE!**

 With Sorcerer, you have access to *dynamic spatial selections*, or “influencers”.
 You can use a cube (or other simple 3D shapes) to make dynamic selections that change over time throughout a sequence.
 The cube has its own lighting parameters.
 When the cube passes over lights in 3D view, the lights inherit the cube’s parameters.
 When the light is no longer within the cube, the light is released back to its background state.

 This allows you to, with enough fixtures, make it look like invisible objects and shapes are moving throughout the theater.
 You can even use Blender’s physics simulations to make it look like cubes are colliding with each other or bouncing on the ground.